Skip to content

 App/Game LoadingNoticeable delayAlmost instant

-Result: SSDs are 10x–50x faster depending on the SATA or NVMe interface.
+Result: SSDs are 10x–50x faster, depending on whether it was a SATA or NVMe drive.

 Power Consumption